Peter Vallentyne

 Peter Vallentyne (/ˈvælənˌtaɪn/; born March 25, 1952) is an American philosopher who is Florence G. Kline Professor of Philosophy at the University of Missouri in Columbia, Missouri.
 He holds dual citizenship in the United States and Canada.

 Biography

 Vallentyne received his B.A. from McGill University in 1978 and his Ph.D. from the University of Pittsburgh in 1984, under the direction of David Gauthier and with significant help from Shelly Kagan.
 He formerly taught at the University of Western Ontario (1984–88) and Virginia Commonwealth University (1988-2003).

 Vallentyne has written on a variety of topics in ethical theory and political philosophy, including consequentialism, contractarianism, moral dilemmas, responsibility, equality, self-ownership, liberty, and justice.
-He defends a version of equal opportunity for wellbeing left-libertarianism.
+He defends a version of left-libertarianism based on equal opportunity for well-being.